orangeduck/Cello-Website/pages/documentation_containers.md

 Collections
 -----------

 Collections are data structures containing pointers to objects.
-They are not responsible for the allocation or deletion of the objects pointed to inside and simply provide a way of grouping or associating certain existing objects.
+They are not responsible for the allocation or deallocation of the objects pointed to inside and simply provide a way of grouping or associating certain existing objects.

 Because they are not responsible for allocation they can contain several differing types but it is the user's responsibility to ensure operations remain valid across all types inside (for example to ensure `Eq` makes sense when comparing a `Int` and an `String`).